 Last week, Whit reporter Danielle LaSassa discovered the story behind Winans Hall and the Chamberlain Student Center.
 Read that here.
 This week, Danielle tells us the history of Bunce, Bozorth, and Robinson halls.

-Rowan University has a long history that dates back to 1923, when Glassboro Normal School was founded.
+Rowan University has a long history that dates back to 1923 when Glassboro Normal School was founded.
 Over the years, notable individuals have contributed to the school in countless ways, from donations to excellence in teaching.
-One way to learn about these people is looking to the names on our campus buildings.
+One way to learn about these people is by looking at the names on our campus buildings.

-Bunce Hall has been a part of Rowan’s campus since the beginning, but was first known as Administration Building, then later as College Hall.
+Bunce Hall has been a part of Rowan’s campus since the beginning but was first known as the Administration Building, then later as College Hall.